Il Paese dei Gatti

 After defining the test objectives and other specifications, I used Maze to conduct my usability tests on the desktop version.
 The results were then gathered and summarized in a report and illustrated by means of an affinity map that included possible solutions to the problems that were highlighted by the test.

 In general, the users were able to complete all tasks.
 Issues concerned e.g. the form to apply for adoption, as users either missed it (as it would appear once the CTA was clicked) or expected to be directed to another page.
-One user also perceived all elements to be to big, confirming a doubt I had.
+One user also perceived all elements to be too big, confirming a doubt I had.

 This was the first project I carried out without the guide that was provided at the beginning of DesignLab's UX Academy.
-Despite this, all steps ran smoothly and it was interesting to dive into the world of (cat) shelters, as, like the respondes of my interviews and questionnaire, I love animals.
+Despite this, all steps ran smoothly and it was interesting to dive into the world of (cat) shelters, as, like the respondents of my interviews and questionnaire, I love animals.

-The resulting website would finally offer a professional presence to the cat shelter, with beautiful pictures and testimonials, which are all elements that prove the shelter is reliable, according to my research.
+As illustrated by the Before/After image below, the resulting website would finally offer a professional presence to the cat shelter, with beautiful pictures and testimonials, which are all elements that prove the shelter is reliable, according to my research.
 Moreover, the website would now be easily navigable with a desktop, tablet or mobile device.

 Given more time, I would also have conducted in-person, moderated usability tests and recruited more interviewees, both for the in-person interviews, as well as for the survey.